Source-Aware Neural Speech Coding for Noisy Speech Compression: Model Description

 \subsection{Source-wise entropy control}

-The theoretical lower bound of the bitrate, as a result from Huffman coding, can be defined by the entropy of the quantized codes.
+The theoretical lower bound of the bitrate, as a result of Huffman coding, can be defined by the entropy of the quantized codes.
 The frequency of the cluster means defines the entropy of the source-specific codes: $\calH\big(\bmu^{(k)}\big)=-\sum_{m=1}^M q_m^{(k)} \log q_m^{(k)}$, where $q_m^{(k)}$ denotes the frequency of $m$-th mean for the $k$-th source.
-Meanwhile, the entropy for the code of the mixture signal is smaller than or equal to the sum of the entropy of all sources:$\calH(\ddot\bmu)\leq\sum_{k=1}^K\calH\big(\bmu^{(k)}\big)$, where $\ddot\bmu$ is the set of quantization vector centroids learned directly from the mixture signals.
-Therefore, in theory, the proposed source-specific coding scheme cannot achieve a better coding gain than a codec that works directly on the mixture.
+Meanwhile, the entropy for the code of the mixture signal is smaller than or equal to the sum of the entropy of all sources: $\calH(\ddot\bmu)\leq\sum_{k=1}^K\calH\big(\bmu^{(k)}\big)$, where $\ddot\bmu$ is the set of quantization vector centroids learned in a source-agnostic way, i.e., directly from the mixture signals.
+Therefore, in theory, SANAC cannot achieve a better coding gain than a codec that works directly on the mixture.

 However, SANAC can still benefit from the source-wise coding, especially by exploiting the perceptual factors.
-As our main assumption in this work is that the perceptual importance differs by the sources, we envision a coding system that is able to assign different bitrates to different sources.
+Our main assumption in this work is that the perceptual importance differs from source-by-source, leading to a coding system that can assign different bitrates to different sources.
 For noisy speech, for example, we will try to assign more bits to the speech source.
-Consequently, although the user eventually listens to the recovered mixture of speech and noise (a) the perceptual quality of the speech component is relatively higher (b) the codec can achieve a better coding gain if the noise source' statistical characteristics favor a less bitrate.
+Consequently, although the user eventually listens to the recovered mixture of speech and noise (a) the perceptual quality of the speech component is relatively higher (b) the codec can achieve a better coding gain if the noise source' statistical characteristics is robust to low bitrates.

-This argument is based on the codec's ability to control the entropy of the source-specific codes.
+Our argument is based on the codec's ability to control the entropy of the source-specific codes.
 In SANAC, we adopt the entropy control mechanism proposed in \cite{AgustssonE2017softmax}, but by setting up a per-source loss between the target $\xi^{(k)}$ and the actual entropy values: $\big(\xi^{(k)}-\calH\big(\bmu^{(k)}\big)\big)^2$.
 While this loss does not guarantee the exact bitrate during the test time, in practice, we observe that the actual bitrate is not significantly different from the target.